TITLE 83: PUBLIC UTILITIES

 A follow-up written report shall be filed within 30 days, either via U.S. Postal Service, facsimile or e-mail.

-D) All outages affecting 9-1-1 services shall be reported in accordance with 83 Ill.
+4) All outages affecting 9-1-1 services shall be reported in accordance with 83 Ill.
 Adm.
 Code 725, Standards Applicable to 9-1-1 Emergency Systems.
-In particular, any cut cables or loss of host-remote links that result in the physical staffing of 9-1-1 call boxes are to be reported as soon as possible.

 b) Whenever it is necessary to interrupt customer service for the purpose of working on the distribution system or central office equipment, the work should be completed with minimal customer impact.
 The local exchange carrier shall use reasonable efforts to notify in advance public service customers (e.g., 9-1-1 entities, police, fire, hospitals) it reasonably believes may be most seriously affected by the interruption.
 Any customer credits for interrupted service shall be made pursuant to 83 Ill.
 Adm.
 Code 732.